Aetaos/StarCraft2_RL/README.md

-# Deep Reinforcement Learning : algorithms implementation for StarCraft 2
+# Deep Reinforcement Learning for StarCraft 2

 Project for the Reinforcement Learning class of A. Lazaric, MVA, Ecole Normale Supérieure